ALL ABOUT FORMULA 1

 LANGUAGE

-They drove cars without a Santo Antonio, without seatbelts, without power steering, with leather helmets, truck steering wheels, thin cinnamon tires and zero safety in cars that reached 300 km/h with drum brakes.
-It was a time without telemetry, in which the driver had to be fast and precise, and it was not uncommon for the brakes to give out before the end of the race, as Stirling Moss said in an interview.
+They drove cars without a safety belt, without power steering, with leather helmets, truck steering wheels, thin-cane tires, and drum brakes, in a time without telemetry, when the driver had to be fast, precise, and consistent.
+These cars reached speeds of 300 km/h with zero safety measures.
+It was not uncommon for the brakes to give out before the end of the race, as Stirling Moss said in an interview.

 CAREER BEFORE F1